Resource definitions

 This is the reference for the apply input and query output YAML format.

 Each resource definition takes the form of a YAML document, which begins with a line of three hyphens ---.
 A YAML file is a series of YAML documents.
+If you’re new to YAML, you may find this excellent tutorial that covers the basics and advanced concepts useful.

-For a complete example with a set of resource definitions that work together see here.
+For a complete example with a set of resource definitions that work together, see here.

 Top-level structure